Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Conclusions

+In this paper we propose a new algorithm to perform maximum marginal likelihood estimation for latent variable models.
+The key observation of our work is that to obtain the maximum marginal likelihood estimator $ \bar{\theta}^\star$, it is sufficient to sample from~\eqref{eq:invariant_measure}.
+Our algorithm combines ideas coming from the literature on optimisation using Langevin based approaches with an interacting particle system targetting~\eqref{eq:invariant_measure} similar to that considered in \cite{kuntz2023particle}.

+We exploit the connection with Langevin diffusions to provide convergence rates and nonasymptotic bounds which allow for careful tuning of the parameters needed to implement the algorithm (see Section~\ref{sec:bounds}).
+We obtain our main results (Theorem~\ref{thm:main} and~\ref{thm:main stoch}) under rather strong assumptions, however, our proof techniques can be applied under weaker assumptions and we expect that similar results will hold for nonconvex (dissipative) $U$ and can be obtained adapting the techniques of \cite{zhang2023nonasymptotic}.
+Similarly, it is possible to relax the Lipschitz assumption on $U$ using the same framework.

+While in many real world applications the strong convexity and Lipschitz assumptions do not hold, we believe that our present work constitutes the first building block towards developing and analysing this new class of algorithms, and paves the way to a new class of results which can be proved using a similar machinery.

+The experiments in Section~\ref{sec:experiments} show that IPLA is competitive with other particle based methods (PGD; \cite{kuntz2023particle}) and Langevin based methods (SOUL; \cite{de2021efficient}) and significantly outperforms variational inference approaches.
+The performances of IPLA and PGD are similar, as the latter is a modification of the former in which no noise is injected in the $\theta$-component.
+While this injection of noise might seem counterproductive, we found that it is crucial to obtain the explicit bounds in Theorem~\ref{thm:main} and~\ref{thm:main stoch} and we believe it will be beneficial when dealing with non-convex problems as suggested by the wide literature on this class of optimisation problems.
+In addition, since for large values of $N$ the behaviour of IPLA and PGD gets closer, the theoretical results established in this work provide further validation and foundation for the work of \cite{kuntz2023particle}.

+As observed in the introduction, any mechanism which samples from~\eqref{eq:invariant_measure} can be used to perform maximum marginal likelihood estimation.
+Our IPLA algorithm is one example but we anticipate that other techniques from the sampling literature could be employed to achieve the same task.
+For example, \cite{sharrock2023coinem} propose two variations of PGD based on Stein-variational gradient flows \cite{liu2016stein} and coin sampling \cite{sharrock2023coin}; we believe that similar ideas could be employed to provide equivalent variations of IPLA and we leave this for future work.

-This work has been supported by The Alan Turing Institute through the Theory and Methods Challenge Fortnights event ``Accelerating generative models and nonconvex optimisation", which took place on 6-10 June 2022 and 5-9 Sep 2022 at The Alan Turing Institute headquarters.
+\begin{acknowledgement} This work has been supported by The Alan Turing Institute through the Theory and Methods Challenge Fortnights event ``Accelerating generative models and nonconvex optimisation'', which took place on 6-10 June 2022 and 5-9 Sep 2022 at The Alan Turing Institute headquarters.
 M.G. was supported by EPSRC grants EP/T000414/1, EP/R018413/2, EP/P020720/2, EP/R034710/1, EP/R004889/1, and a Royal Academy of Engineering Research Chair.
 F.R.C. and O.D.A. acknowledge support from the EPSRC (grant \# EP/R034710/1).
+We thank Nikolas N\"usken, Juan Kuntz, and Valentin De Bortoli for fruitful discussions. \end{acknowledgement}